GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Training Details

 \subsection{MNIST training}

-We use 50K samples from the original training set for training and the rest 10K samples for validation, and report test performances based on the epoch-saved checkpoint that gives the best validation performance.
-All base detectors are trained using a network consisting of two max-pooled convolutional layers each with 32 and 64 filters, and a fully connected layer of size 1024: same as the one used in~\citet{madry2017towards}.
-At each iteration we sample a batch of 320 samples, from which in-class samples are used as positive samples, and out-of-class samples are used for crafting adversarial examples that will be used as negative samples.
-To balance positive and negative examples at each batch, we resample the out-of-class set to have same number of samples as in-class set.
-All base detectors are trained for 100 epochs.
+We use 50K samples from the original training set for training and the remaining 10K samples for validation, and report the test performance based on the checkpoint which has the best validation performance.
+All binary classifiers are trained for 100 epochs, where in each iteration we sample 32 in-class samples as the positive samples, and 32 out-class samples to create adversarial examples which will be used as negative samples.

+All binary classifier models use a neural network consisting of two convolutional layers each with 32 and 64 filters, and a fully connected layer of size 1024; more details of the network architecture can be found in ~\cite{madry2017towards}.